 Tofu is easy to work with, especially if you know all the ways to help it get nice and crispy.
 Be sure to check out the tips below!

 - Drain the Tofu Well: If you don’t drain enough water out of your tofu, it won’t get crispy.
-I recommend pressing and draining it a second time after you cut it to make sure all of the excess moisture is removed.
+We recommend pressing and draining it a second time after you cut it to make sure all of the excess moisture is removed.

 - Flip it Up: Don’t forget to remove your Air Fryer basket and toss the tofu at least once about halfway through the cook time.
 If you forget to flip the tofu, one side will get crispier than the other.

-More healthy tofu recipes:
+More healthy tofu recipes you will love: